FernandoLarrain/HoTT-Book-Agda/README.md

 # HoTT-Book-Agda

+## Authorship

+Most of the formalizations in this library are original.
+However, while learning Agda and setting up the library, I imported code and ideas from other sources.
+It is, at this point, impossible for me to demarcate them precisely, because they have been modified and reorganized multiple times.
+However, I can provide a rough guide to where they played an essential role:

+1. [Martín Escardó's Lecture Notes](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/index.html): fundamental notions, axioms and notation.
+2. [The HoTT-Agda Library](https://github.com/HoTT/HoTT-Agda): basics of rewriting and Higher Inductive Types.
+3. [Egbert Rijke's HoTT-Intro](https://github.com/EgbertRijke/HoTT-Intro): ideas about Singleton Induction and the Fundamental Theorem of Identity Types.

 ## The library

-The structure of the library follows closely that of the book.
+The structure of the library follows closely that of the [HoTT Book](https://homotopytypetheory.org/book/).
 The only nonlinearities are the dependency of `Ch1.2` on `Ch1.3` (universes form the basis of everything else), `Ch1.6` on `Ch1.5` (binary products are defined as a particular case of dependent-pair types), `Ch4.1` on `Ch4` and `Ch6.8` on `Ch6.9`.
 The following files are ordered lexicographically, first, by dependence, and second, by numbering.

 #### Chapter 1 (src\Ch1)